PARAMESWARAN'S SPECIAL WYNAD PEPPER

 CHEF MARK BEST - CHEF OF THE YEAR- SYDNEY MH GOOD FOOD GUIDE

-PARA'S BEAUTIFUL WYNAD PEPPER IS GROWN ON THE FAMILY ESTATE IN KERALA, SOUTH INDIA.
-THIS IS THE ONLY HAND HARVESTED, SINGLE ESTATE, SUN DRIED PEPPER ON THE MARKET.
-THE AROMA IS INCREDIBLY COMPLEX, THE BLACK REDOLENT OF HOME MADE CHRISTMAS PUDDING AND CHOCOLATE - THE WHITE, HERBACEOUS WITH TOUCHES OF WHITE FLOWERS AND NONE OF THE FAECAL TONES USUAL TO INDUSTRIAL GRADE PEPPER.
+PARA'S BEAUTIFUL WAYNAD PEPPER IS GROWN ON THE FAMILY ESTATE IN KERALA, SOUTH INDIA.
+THIS IS THE ONLY HAND HARVESTED, SINGLE ESTATE, SUN DRIED ORGANIC PEPPER ON THE MARKET.
+THE AROMA IS INCREDIBLY COMPLEX, THE BLACK REDOLENT OF HOME MADE CHRISTMAS PUDDING AND CHOCOLATE - THE WHITE, HERBACEOUS WITH TOUCHES OF WHITE FLOWERS AND NONE OF THE DANK TONES USUAL TO INDUSTRIAL GRADE PEPPER.

-"Parameswaran's Special Wynad Peppers are really exquisite!
+"Parameswaran's Special Waynad Peppers are really exquisite!
 The most fragrant and subtle peppers i have ever tasted.
 I hope to visit the lands where they grow, one day."

 Parameswaran's Special Wynad Black Pepper